‘The Originals’ Season 5 Episode 1 And 2 Synopses Revealed

 Exactly a week from now, fans will finally see The Originals Season 5 on the small screen.
 Although viewers are now excited to know what would happen to the Mikaelson family after being cursed, they are also sad that this will be The Vampire Diaries spinoff series’ final season.
-As the show still has 13 episodes left before it says goodbye, here are the episode 1 and 2’s official synopses as revealed by Broadway World.
+As the show still has 13 episodes left before it says goodbye, here are Episode 1 and 2’s official synopses as revealed by Broadway World.

 On The Originals Season 5, Episode 1, titled “Where You Left Your Heart,” Hope (Danielle Rose Russell) will do everything to see his father, Klaus (Joseph Morgan).
 After seven years of being away, the Hybrid is very desperate to see his dad.
 So, as she feels there is nothing she could do, she will end up doing desperate moves to bring Klaus back to New Orleans.